Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 * Press modify, wait

-* Press insert (it will insert null shadow shader), wait, it should say "5 file inserted".
+* Press insert (it will replace 2 shadow and 1 regular fog shader files, 2 delirium fog files), wait, it should say "5 file inserted".
 If you dont press insert after all modifications you will get bug like this in delirium

 ![bug](https://i.imgur.com/q7tW2wr.png)

-It will replace 2 shadow and 1 regular fog shader files, 2 delirium fog files.

 * [optional] Use included defragmentator (ggpk_defragment.exe) after big patches.
 Takes up to 10 minutes on SSD